Leeway-95/Aligning-TSD-with-LLM/README.md

 [New🔥] (2025.5.22) Our survey paper is submitted to **NeurIPS 2025, Position Track**!
 -->
 ### Challenges:
-Although LLMs demonstrate superior zero-shot capabilities across an extensive range of parameters, relevant literature shows limited performance gains on classical time-series analysis tasks in zero-shot settings.
-A fundamental limitation arises from the modality gap between the symbolic natural language of LLMs and numerical time-series data.
-Without effective design of alignment paradigms for the modality gap, LLMs struggle to extract in-depth analytical insights from time-series data.
-Moreover, existing alignment paradigms tend to be costly, inflexible, and inefficient.
+Although LLMs demonstrate superior zero-shot capabilities across an extensive range of parameters, a fundamental limitation arises from the modality gap between the symbolic natural language and time series data.
+This gap leads to limited performance gains on classical time-series analysis tasks in zero-shot settings.
+Without effective design of alignment paradigms for the modality gap, LLMs struggle to derive meaningful analytical insights from time series data.
+Furthermore, existing alignment strategies tend to be costly, inflexible, and inefficient.
 Crucially, there is a lack of practical instructions to assist practitioners in designing appropriate alignment paradigms that are tailored to deployment requirements in real-world scenarios.

 ### Motivation Behind This Position Paper:
 Given the increasing demand for advanced time-series reasoning in real-world applications, most existing approaches have primarily focused on task-specific model customization.
-However, these approaches often overlook the role of time-series primitives---the intrinsic, atomic, and indivisible components of time-series data for achieving deeper insights.
-Our standpoint is that prioritizing appropriate‌ alignment paradigms grounded in the time-series primitives over task-specific model customization in time-series LLMs.
-To achieve this, effective alignment paradigms are crucial to bridge the gap between temporal information and natural language instructions, enabling LLMs to accurately understand time-series inputs and reason for multiple time-series tasks.
-Specifically, we discovered the alignment relationships between time-series primitives and LLMs, and propose a taxonomy of alignment paradigms based on their interaction boundaries with LLMs: (1) Injective Alignment injects numerical into textual representation, and interacts with the LLM externally.
-(2) Bridging Alignment maps numerical into semantically similar textual representation, and also interacts with the LLM externally.
-(3) Internal Alignment enhances both textual and numerical representations, or inducing new ones, and interacts with the LLM internally.
+However, these approaches often overlook the role of time-series primitives, the intrinsic, atomic, and indivisible components of time series data for achieving deeper insights.
+Our standpoint is that ***prioritizing appropriate‌ alignment paradigms grounded in the time-series primitives over task-specific model customization in time-series LLMs.*** To achieve this, effective alignment paradigms are crucial to bridge the gap between temporal information and natural language instructions, enabling LLMs to accurately capture time-series inputs and reason for multiple time-series tasks.
+Specifically, we discovered the alignment relationships between time-series primitives and LLMs, and propose a taxonomy of alignment paradigms based on their interaction boundaries with LLMs: *(1) Injective Alignment* injects numerical into textual representation, and interacts with LLMs externally; *(2) Bridging Alignment* maps numerical into semantically similar textual representation, and also interacts with LLMs externally; *(3) Internal Alignment* enhances both textual and numerical representations, or induces new ones, and interacts with LLMs internally.

 ### Contributions:
-(1) We analyze commonly datasets, and identify three essential time-series primitives.<br> (2) We propose a taxonomy of three alignment paradigms grounded in time-series primitives, and offer instructions to assist practitioners in selecting appropriate alignment paradigms.<br>
+(1) We analyze common datasets, and identify three essential time-series primitives.<br> (2) We propose a taxonomy of three alignment paradigms grounded in time-series primitives, and offer instructions to assist practitioners in selecting appropriate alignment paradigms.<br>
-(3) We categorize relevant literature, and provide insights into future opportunities for practitioners to explore.
+(3) We categorize relevant literature, and provide insights into further discussion for practitioners to explore.

 <!--<div align="center">
     <img src="./taxonomy-motivation.png" width="900" />